 When selecting paint for any home interior project, it’s not only important to carefully consider the color but also the finish and type of paint.
-When it comes to choosing between satin vs eggshell paint, the main thing to bear in mind is that eggshell has a lower sheen than satin, which means it is duller and closer to a flat or matte emulsion.
+When it comes to choosing between satin vs eggshell paint, the main thing to bear in mind is that eggshell has a lower sheen than satin.

 When it comes to paint finishes, eggshell gets its name from the fact that it looks a little like the shell of an egg, while satin has a glossier finish and so it reflects more light.
+Eggshell is duller and closer to a flat or matte paint.
 This means that a satin paint finish will show up imperfections on a wall or surface more than eggshell.

 ‘Eggshell paint basically looks like the surface of an egg and is less shiny than satin paint,’ confirms Marianne Shillingford, creative director at Dulux.
 ‘Slightly less shine helps to make deeper colors look better and imperfections are less obvious.
 Both are also easy to clean and have a premium look.’

 What are the main differences between satin vs eggshell paint?